Saint Therese's "complete conversion"

 1887: "The ideal of happiness"

 "It was December 25, 1886, that I received the grace of leaving my childhood, in a word, the grace of my complete conversion . . .
 I felt charity enter into my soul, the need to forget myself and to please others; since then I've been happy!"
-In 1887 Therese grew rapidly.
+Read Therese's account of this "Christmas grace."
+In 1887 Therese grew rapidly, blossoming in many different ways.
 In May she confided to her father her desire to enter Carmel, and he gave his permission.

 One Sunday in July, after Mass at St. Pierre's Cathedral, closing her missal, Therese saw a holy card of the Crucified protrude from the edge of the book in such a way that only one hand of the Savior was visible. "